 HIPAA The Health Insurance Portability and Accountability Act of 1996

-For more information on bills and laws regarding genetics privacy and nondiscrimination, visit the Federal Policy and Legislation page of the National Human Genome Research Institute at NIH.
+For more information on bills and laws regarding genetics privacy and nondiscrimination, visit the Policy Issues in Genomics page of the National Human Genome Research Institute at NIH.

 The Genetics and the Law Project, an initiative of the Council for Responsible Genetics, released an expansive searchable online clearinghouse of information on emerging legal developments in human genetics.
 The project offered six original, in-depth reports and a unique database of court cases and legislation in genetics.
 This resource provides critical guidance to patients, lawyers, and healthcare stakeholders in making sense of rapid changes in science and the law.

 Please Note: External links to other sites are intended to be informational and do not have the endorsement of the Texas Department of State Health Services.
 These sites may also not be accessible to persons with disabilities.